Phosphate Project Development

 In an integrated phosphate complex the selection of a sulfur-burning sulfuric acid plant or the import of sulfuric acid will have a major impact on the site energy balance and phosphoric acid route selection.
 A sulfur-burning sulfuric acid plant can produce all the LP steam need for phosphoric acid concentration and with a turbo-generator it can also produce power for export.
 A phosphate complex that imports sulfuric acid will have to minimize the need for LP steam.

 The production of related products can be included in the feasibility study according to market needs.
-We have knowledge of technologies to produce animal feeds (MCP and DCP) from defluorinated phosphoric acid, purified acid production, and the recovery of uranium from phosphoric acid.
+These can include animal feeds (MCP and DCP) from defluorinated phosphoric acid, purified acid production, and the recovery of uranium from phosphoric acid.

 During the production of phosphoric acid fluoride gases are evolved that may be recovered as fluorosilicic acid (FSA or H2SiF6).